indimail/indimail-virtualdomains/.github/README-indimail.md

 		550 the expanded SPF explanation (#5.7.1)

 	If you want the macro expansion explained look at the SPF draft.
-The filename can be overriden by <b>SPFEXP\fR environment variable.
+The filename can be overriden by <b>SPFEXP</b> environment variable.

 * spfipv6 You can turn on spf for ipv6 connections by setting to value 1 or 0 to disable.
 You can override this control file with environment variable <b>USE\_SPFIPV6</b>.

+## SPF Macro Support

+SPF macros are supported by <b>qmail-smtpd</b> when doing SPF lookups.
+SPF macros are a feature of the SPF specification which allow for the creation of dynamic SPF policies.
+They allow for variables to be included within a policy, which are then evaluated by the receiving MTA and 'filled in' using data from the email being processed, such as the sender address or source IP address.

+This enables various advanced SPF processing routines such as conditional lookups, and allows for additional email metadata to influence the decision.

+SPF macros are present in the original SPF specification [RFC4408](https://www.rfc-editor.org/rfc/rfc4408#section-8), as well as the revised specification [RFC7208](https://tools.ietf.org/html/rfc7208#section-7).

+## SPF Macro Syntax

+SPF macros are represented by different single characters, surrounded by curly braces ({ }) and prepended by a percent (%) sign, e.g. %{i}.
+There are currently 8 'core' macros that are supported, as defined in section 7.2 of the RFC.
+These will be evaluated and expanded by <b>qmail-smtpd</b>.

+    * %{s}: The sender of the received email, e.g. joe@example.com.
+    * %{l}: The local part of the sender, e.g. joe.
+    * %{o}: The domain of the sender, e.g. example.com.
+    * %{d}: The authoritative domain of the current SPF policy --- usually the sender domain (%{o}), but may also represent other domains when evaluating include: statements.
+    * %{i}: The source IP address of the message, e.g. 203.0.113.1.
+    * %{p}: The validated reverse-DNS domain of the source IP, e.g. if example.com IN A is 203.0.113.1 and 1.113.0.203.in-addr.arpa IN PTR is example.com, the validated domain will be example.com.
+    * %{v}: The static string in-addr or ip6 depending on the protocol version of the source IP --- used to construct macros utilising reverse DNS/PTR record syntax as seen in the .arpa zone.
+    * %{h}: The domain used in the most recent SMTP HELO or EHLO command, e.g. mail.example.com.
+    * %{t}: The current time
+    * %{E}: Error message if any while doing spf lookup
+    * %{R}: IP adddress of the local host.
+    * %{S}: The SPF record for the domain of the sender

 # SRS implementation in IndiMail

-Hosts which adopt the [Sender Permitted From (SPF)](https://en.wikipedia.org/wiki/Sender_Policy_Framework) convention face a challenge when required to forward mail.
+Hosts which adopt the [Sender Permitted From [SPF)](https://en.wikipedia.org/wiki/Sender_Policy_Framework) convention face a challenge when required to forward mail.
 If the forwarding host does not change the sender domain, it will fail the SPF test and may not be able to hand the message off to the recipient.
 The [Sender Rewriting Scheme (SRS)](https://en.wikipedia.org/wiki/Sender_Rewriting_Scheme) is a scheme for bypassing the Sender Policy Framework's (SPF) methods of preventing forged sender addresses.
 SPF "breaks" email forwarding.
 SRS is a way to fix it.
 SRS is a simple way for forwarding MTAs to rewrite the sender address.
 The original concept was published in [draft-mengwong-sender-rewrite](http://www.open-spf.org/svn/project/specs/drafts/draft-mengwong-sender-rewrite-01.txt) and further expanded on in a [paper by Shevek](http://www.open-spf.org/srs/srs.pdf).
 IndiMail's SRS implementation has been adapted from Marcelo Coelho's [qmail SRS patch](http://www.mco2.com.br/opensource/qmail/srs/), which uses a [forked](https://github.com/mbhangui/indimail-mta/tree/master/libsrs2-x) version of the [libsrs2](https://www.libsrs2.org/) library.
 The Sender Rewriting Scheme is depicted pictorially below, taken from [open-spf.org](http://www.open-spf.org/SRS/).

 ![Sender Rewriting Scheme](Sender-Rewriting-Scheme.png "SRS")